Disclosure: This post may contain affiliate links. Please see our privacy policy.

 diabetic strawberry shortcake

-Strawberry shortcake is best made fresh and enjoyed the same day.
-Angel food cake tends to become stale quickly.
-If you have leftovers, wrap uncut cakes in plastic wrap and keep in the fridge for up to 1-2 days.
+Strawberry shortcake is best enjoyed fresh on the day it’s made, as angel food cake dries out quickly.
+If you have leftovers, wrap any uncut cake tightly in plastic wrap and store it in the fridge for 1-2 days.

 Watch How to Make It!